ktoso/rx-wiki/Error-Handling-Operators.md

 ***

 ## onErrorResumeNext( )
-#### instructs an Observable to attempt to continue emitting items after it encounters an error
+#### instructs an Observable to emit a sequence of items if it encounters an error
 [[images/rx-operators/onErrorResumeNext.png]]

 The `onErrorResumeNext( )` method returns an Observable that mirrors the behavior of the source Observable, _unless_ that Observable invokes `onError( )` in which case, rather than propagating that error to the Subscriber, `onErrorResumeNext( )` will instead begin mirroring a second, backup Observable, as shown in the following sample code: